DavideAlidosi/May9/ReadMe.txt

 General info
 May9 Next is a plug-in aim to offer an alternative user experience for Autodesk Maya designed to improve the speed of daily workflow and maximize new tools learning
-May9 Next streamline the most common commands into a single keyboard button (Z), by predicting them from the context The most advanced included MM are programmed to be polymorphic, so their design can change in base of: selection type or size, UI panel, tool preferences or application preferences
+May9 Next streamline the most common commands into a single keyboard button "Z", by predicting them from the context The most advanced included MM are programmed to be polymorphic, so their design can change in base of: selection type or size, UI panel, tool preferences or application preferences
 In addition May9 Next also include: contextual hotkeys, layouts, scripts, presets, and optional hotkeys